Community meals - Portland Press Herald

 THURSDAY

-Free community meal, 5:30 to 6:30 p.m.
-St. Peter’s Episcopal Church, 678 Washington Ave.
+Free community meal, 5:30 to 6:30 p.m., St. Peter’s Episcopal Church, 678 Washington Ave., Portland.
 Open to all, in collaboration with Wayside Food Programs.

 FRIDAY

-Haddock chowder and lobster roll luncheon, featuring egg salad and chicken salad sandwiches.
+Haddock chowder and lobster roll luncheon, featuring egg salad and chicken salad sandwiches, potato chips, pickles and fresh-baked chocolate chip cookies.
 11 a.m. to 1 p.m.
-North Deering Congregational Church, 1364 Washington Ave.
+North Deering Congregational Church, 1364 Washington Ave., Portland.
 A la carte and combo prices range from $5 to $13.
 Fresh bread for $2.
 797-2487.

-Mama Mia’s Pasta & Pizza dinner, featuring meat, veggie and clam sauces on pasta, with pizza, salad, Italian bread, pies and beverages.
-5 to 7 p.m.
-York County Shelter Programs’ dining commons, Shaker Hill Road, Alfred. $10, $5 for ages 3 to 11, free for younger children.
+Mama Mia’s Pasta & Pizza Dinner menu includes meat, veggie and clam sauces on pasta, with pizza, salad, Italian bread, pies and beverages, 5 to 7 p.m. at York County Shelter Programs’ Dining Commons, Shaker Hill Road, Alfred. $10, $5 ages 3 to 11, free to younger children.
 324-8811.

 SATURDAY